Long-Term Results of a Strategy of Aortic Valve Repair in the Pediatric Population

 This study demonstrates favorable long-term outcomes of aortic valve repair in infants and children.
 Several limitations of the study should be mentioned.
 This is a single-center study of a highly operator-dependent procedure done at an experienced center.
 This may limit the generalizability of the study to other centers.
 Additionally, the fact that 97 patients underwent the Ross procedure during the study period suggests that the investigators were selective in the application of valve repair, and emphasizes the importance of patient selection.
 The potential for coronary obstruction with tricuspidization and leaflet extension appears to be an important issue, and should be considered at the times of these repairs.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement, Heart Transplant, Interventions and Structural Heart Disease
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement, Heart Transplant, Interventions and Structural Heart Disease

 Keywords: Infant, Multivariate Analysis, Heart Defects, Congenital, Heart Arrest, Heart Transplantation, Glutaral, Reoperation, Heart Valve Diseases, Confidence Intervals, Cardiac Surgical Procedures, Thiazolidinediones, Pregnancy